questdb/questdb.io/docs/api/java.md

 ...
 ```

-The second `newRow()` call would cancel all the updates to the row since the last `append()`.
+Second `newRow()` call would cancel all the updates to the row since the last `append()`

 #### Commit changes

-To make changes visible to readers, writer has to commit ; `writer.commit` does this job.
-Unlike traditional SQL databases, the size of the transaction does not matter.
+To make changes visiable to readers writer has to commit. `writer.commit` does this job.
+Unlike traditional SQL databases size of the transaction does not matter.
 You can commit anything between 1 and 1 trillion rows.
 We also spent considerable effort to ensure `commit()` is lightweight.
-You can drip one row at the time in applications that require such behaviour.
+You can drip one row at a time in applications that require such behaviour.

 ## Executing queries

 We provide single API for executing all kinds of SQL queries.
-The example below focuses on `SELECT` and how to fetch data from cursor.
+The example below focuses on `SELECT` however and how to fetch data from cursor.

 ```java title="Compiling SQL"
 final CairoConfiguration configuration = new DefaultCairoConfiguration(temp.getRoot().getAbsolutePath());